n3zukochan/DubhacksProject/README.md

 ## Overview

-PotatoPotato is a web project that lets people records an audio input of news article and helps other people who are visually impaired listen to news articles everyday.
+unison.news is a web project that lets people records an audio input of news article and helps other people who are visually impaired listen to news articles everyday.
 This project consists of a website and a Chrome App that make uses of **annyang** JavaScript SpeechRecognition library and **getUserMedia** API.

 ## Features